 Overarching Need SHMES has a strong in-house system of supports with targeted assistance for those who qualify based on state guidelines.
-While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continue to struggle greatly in the classroom in terms of closing achievement gaps/demonstrating growth in writing
+While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continued improvement is necessary in terms of closing achievement gaps/demonstrating growth in writing

 How severe is the need?
 High

 Is the need trending better or worse over time?
 Better

 Can Root Causes be Identified?
 Yes

 Priority Order 3